cristalivia/Music-Genres-and-Study-Concentration-in-University-Students/README.md

 - The analysis supports the idea that music can serve not just as entertainment but also as a study aid that improves concentration, emotional balance, and productivity.
 However, the effectiveness of music is beneficial for solo study, but less conclusive for collaborative learning.

 ## Tools & Frameworks
-- Python: (Pandas, NumPy)
+- Programming & Data Handling: Python, Pandas, NumPy
-- Visualization: (Matplotlib, Seaborn, WordCloud)
+- Visualization: Matplotlib, Seaborn, WordCloud
-- Text Preprocessing: NLTK
+- Text Processing & NLP: NLTK (Indonesian stopwords), Scikit-learn (TF-IDF Vectorizer)
-- Feature extraction: TF-IDF (scikit-learn_